Call Us - (07) 5562 1300

 Patients with darker complexions are more susceptible to adverse post-treatment complications, particularly concerning pigmentation.
 For this reason, we recommend a sequence of milder, superficial treatments, rather than a single deep peel.

-All chemical peels performed at Skin Clinic Robina are done so by highly trained specialists and follow a strict procedure:
+All chemical peels performed at Skin Clinic Robina are performed by highly trained nurses and follow a strict procedure:

 If you are considering to undergo a chemical peel at our Gold Coast clinic, arrange for a consultation with one of our specialists today, who can explain everything you need to know about the procedure and help you choose the right chemical peel for your skin type and skin condition.